 Electra burst out laughing.
 ‘You must be kidding.’

 ‘No, the house is not haunted—not that I know of.
 The rooms have just never been needed.
-There’s no great mystery, only the family who my dad bought it from.
-They lost all their fortune and the house was left empty for years.’
+There’s no great mystery, only the history gets a bit confusing.
+A few generations back the family lost most of their fortune and the house was left empty for years.’

 Sandy looked puzzled.
 ‘Is that it?
 Electra, I think it’s a great story.
 Tell us Mr Chapman how did Electra get her name.’